 From 6th April 2017 rent is assessed on a cash basis if your gross income is less than £150,000.
-The income and expenses must be recorded using the accruals basis.
+If your gross income is more than £150,000, you must record the income and expenses using the accruals basis.
 You can also choose to use the accruals basis if your income is less than £150,000.

 The main rule for allowable expenses is that they must be wholly and exclusively incurred in the course of the letting business.
 It is important to differentiate revenue and maintenance costs from initial and capital costs.
 Capital, set-up costs and improvements to the property, are normally treated as increasing the base cost of the investment for Capital Gains Tax purposes against the calculation of the gain on sale of the investment property.

 The split between capital and revenue is a grey area.
 For example, if you buy a property for letting and carry out some redecoration work before letting it out, the expenditure would be treated as revenue.
 If, however, you bought a property which was not in a good state of repair and you paid a significantly lower price as a result, the refurbishment work is more likely to be of a capital nature.

 Allowable expenses will include loan/mortgage interest, insurance, managing agent fees, repairs and maintenance, services, administrative costs, travel (to the property solely for the purpose of the property business) and any other revenue expenses in connection with the property.
 From 6th April 2017 relief for loan interest on residential properties will be restricted so that by 6th April 2020, interest will be relieved at 20% of the amount paid.

 The cost of moveable fittings and furnishings is restricted to the cost of replacement items only from 6th April 2016.
 You cannot claim the cost of a new item which is not replacing a previous item at the property.